CLAIRE-Labo/python-ml-research-template/README.md

 projects with hardware acceleration at the EPFL CLAIRe (tentative name) lab.
 It features and encourages best practices for:

-- Reproducible environments that run and provide a good development experience on multiple platforms with hardware acceleration.
+- Reproducible environments on major platforms with hardware acceleration (x86-64/AMD64 + Docker-supporting OS + NVIDIA GPU and macOS + Apple Silicon) with a great user and development experience covering multiple use cases, including:
-  Including:
-    - local machines (macOS + Apple Silicon, WSL + GPU),
+    - Your local machine, e.g. macOS + Apple Silicon or Intel CPU, Windows with WSL or Linux + GPU,
-    - Linux servers (VMs on cloud providers, HaaS from EPFL IC),
+    - Remote servers with GPUs, e.g. VMs on cloud providers, HaaS from EPFL IC,
-    - the EPFL IC RunAI Kubernetes cluster (and soon other cloud services like GCP Vertex AI, AWS SageMaker, ...).
+    - Managed platforms GPUs, e.g. the EPFL IC RunAI Kubernetes cluster (and soon other public cloud services like GCP Vertex AI, AWS SageMaker, ...).
 - Experiment management, tracking, and sharing with [Hydra](https://hydra.cc/) and [Weights & Biases](https://wandb.ai/site).
 - Python project packaging following the